DinoChiesa/Apigee-Java-XmlCipher/README.md

 ## License

-This material is copyright 2018, Google Inc. and is licensed under the Apache 2.0 license.
+This material is copyright 2018, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 This code is open source but you don't need to compile it in order to use it.

 ## Details